betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

      return sum;
    }
 ```
-My walk around the block is not as pleasant.
+This time, my walk around the block is not as pleasant.
 I have to admit to myself
-that I thought I had a plan last time, but that it didn't work -- apparently,
+that I thought I had a plan last time, but that it didn't work — apparently,
 my brain makes these kinds of mistakes.
 Resolving to be more careful
 doesn't seem to work: I need a different strategy
 *that acknowledges that I make these kinds of mistakes*, that I make